solana-labs/solana/SECURITY.md

 ### Out of Scope:
 The following components are out of scope for the bounty program
 * Metrics: `/metrics` in the monorepo as well as https://metrics.solana.com
-* Explorer: `/explorer` in the monorepo as well as https://explorer.solana.com
 * Any encrypted credentials, auth tokens, etc. checked into the repo
 * Bugs in dependencies.
 Please take them upstream!
 * Attacks that require social engineering